-- agreed the cash flow forecasts to the most recently approved budgets; - tested the appropriateness of assumptions applied and accuracy of data used in preparing the cash flow forecasts and company budget: - agreed the projected future cash inflows and outflows arising for capital expenditure investments to the approved schedule of commitments: - tested the long term growth rate against historical growth rate of the business and expected growth rate of the Zambian economy; - assessed the determined discount rate to ensure it was representative of the current market assessments for the time value of money and risks specific to the CGU; - we evaluated the sensitivity of the Company's goodwill to fluctuations in the key assumptions applied to ascertain the extent to which the key inputs would have to change before goodwill would be considered impaired; and - we tested the mathematical accuracy of the goodwill assessment performed and agreed information used to the general ledger.
+Key audit matter How our audit addressed the key audit matter Goodwill impairment The annual impairment assessment of goodwill requires the application of assumptions and judgements in order to estimate the recoverable amount of the Cash Generating Units (CGUs) to which the goodwill recognised is attributed.
+The recoverable amounts of the CGU has been determined based on a value in use calculation.
+Key assumptions used in the calculation include; estimating the cash flows that will be generated in the future; estimating the long term growth rate; and determining the discount rate to be used.
+We determined this to be an area of focus for the audit on account of the significance of the judgments applied by the directors in determining the recoverable amount of this Cash Generating Unit ("CGU"). for capital expenditure investments to the approved schedule of commitments; tested the long term growth rate against historical growth rate of the business and expected growth rate of the Zambian economy; assessed the determined discount rate to ensure it was representative of the current market assessments for the time value of money and risks specific to the CGU; we evaluated the sensitivity of the Company's goodwill to fluctuations in the key assumptions applied to ascertain the extent to which the key inputs would have to change before goodwill would be considered impaired; and See note 19 on pages 59 to 60 of the Annual Financial Statements. we tested the mathematical accuracy of the goodwill assessment performed and agreed information used to the general ledger.